2021–22 Ulster Rugby season: Pre-season

-After the departure of Marcell Coetzee last season, Ulster attempted to sign Fijian forward Leone Nakarawa, but the move fell through following a medical report.
-As the season began, Ulster announced the signing of South African number 8 Duane Vermeulen, who would join the squad in November after the autumn internationals.
-Other new arrivals were lock Mick Kearney, signed from Zebre Parma, and hooker Declan Moore, signed from Munster as short-term injury cover.
-Departing were hooker Adam McBurney to Edinburgh, Matt Faddes to Otago, and out-half Bill Johnston to Ealing Trailfinders, making his loan move last season permanent.
-Fullback Louis Ludik retired.
-Scrum-half Alby Mathewson and prop Kyle McCall were released, and academy centre Hayden Hyde moved to Harlequins' academy.

-Lock Iain Henderson was selected for the 2021 British & Irish Lions tour to South Africa.
-He didn't play in any of the tests, but made four appearances, including starting against Japan and captaining the side against the Sharks.
-Centre James Hume, wing Robert Baloucoune and flanker Nick Timoney all made their Ireland debuts in the summer international against the United States in July, and uncapped fullback Michael Lowry trained with the Ireland squad for the summer internationals.

 Ulster played two friendlies, home and away, against Saracens.
-The home match was played at the Kingspan on 3 September 2021, the away match at the Honourable Artillery Company grounds in London on 9 September 2021.
+The home match was played at the Kingspan on 3 September 2021, and Saracens won 45–21.
+The away match at the Honourable Artillery Company grounds in London on 9 September 2021, and Ulster won 33–3.

-Season
+First block

 Ulster won their first four matches of the URC season.
 Hooker Bradley Roberts made his first competitive start, and scored a try in the season opener at home to Glasgow Warriors.
 Scrum-half John Cooney went off injured in the first half, replaced by 19-year-old Nathan Doak, who scored a try and three conversions.
 With Cooney missing, Doak started in the away win against Zebre Parma and the home wins against Benetton and Lions, and continued to impress.
 Hooker Rob Herring made his 200th appearance for Ulster against Benetton.
 Fullback Will Addison sustained a fracture to his lower leg in the October match against the Lions.
 Ulster's winning run was halted by a defeat away to Connacht at the Aviva Stadium on 23 October.